-- Is characterized by 5-7 peaks. - Occurs in a latency epoch of 1.4 8.0 ms. - Responses are usually displayed with positive peaks reflecting neural activity toward the vertex. - These peaks are labeled with the roman numerals I through XII. - The most prominent waves are I, III, and V.
+- Is characterized by 5-7 peaks. - Occurs in a latency epoch of 1.4 8.0 ms. - Responses are usually displayed with positive peaks reflecting neural activity toward the vertex. - These peaks are labeled with the roman numerals I through XII. - A normal reading requires a minimum of 3 waves which are I, III and V. - The most prominent waves are I, III, and V.